 How Hard Inquiries Impact Your Credit Score

-All inquiries—hard inquiries and soft inquiries—remain on your credit report for two years.
-Only hard inquiries will impact your credit score and only for one year.
+All inquiries—hard inquiries and soft inquiries—remain on your credit report for a two-year period.
+But, only hard inquiries will impact your credit score and only for one year.

 Inquiries are 10 percent of your credit score.
-Too many hard inquiries can cause your credit score to drop by several points and lead to denied applications because lenders think you may be applying for too much credit because you aren't solvent.
+If there are too many hard inquiries, that can cause your credit score to drop by several points and lead to denied applications.
+That's because lenders think you may be applying for too much credit because you aren't solvent.

-Hard inquiries won’t always affect your credit score.
-For example, FICO, developer of the most commonly used FICO score, says a number of other factors come into play in addition to the inquiry, including the number of accounts you’ve recently opened, the number of recent credit inquiries, the time since you opened your last account, and the time since your last inquiry.
+That said, hard inquiries won’t always affect your credit score.
+For example, FICO (the credit scoring service and developer of the most commonly used FICO score), says a number of other factors come into play in addition to the inquiry.
+These factors include the number of accounts you’ve recently opened, the number of recent credit inquiries, how much time passed since you opened your last account, and the time since your last inquiry.
 As a result, many people won’t be affected by an additional hard inquiry.